Table of Contents

 Handling HTML tags and variables

-As you translate, you might come across strings containing blue or green oval-shaped placeholders.
+You might come across strings containing blue or green oval-shaped placeholders as you translate.
 These are placeholders for HTML tags or variables.
-For more on how to handle these, please see Translating HTML Content.
+For more on how to handle these, please take a look at Translating HTML Content.

 Translating pluralized strings